ergon/airlock-helm-charts/charts/microgateway/README.md

 * Airlock Microgateway is available as premium and community edition. <br>
   Without a valid license, Airlock Microgateway works as community edition with limited functionality. <br>
   For further information refer to [Microgateway Documentation](https://docs.airlock.com/microgateway/latest/). <br>
-  If you want to try the premium features, [request a license key](https://airlock.com/microgateway-premium).
+  If you want to try the premium features, [request a license key](https://airlock.com/microgateway-premium) and [configure it](#configuring-a-license).
 * Redis service for session handling (see chapter [Dependencies](#dependencies))

 ## Installing the Chart